harmonysoft-tech/traute/README.md

 I really like German - how it sounds, language rules, everything, so, wanted to use a german word.

 *Traute* sounds nice and has a good [meaning](http://dictionary.reverso.net/german-english/Traute) - *trust*.
-Our users trust the tool and the tool enforces trust in code :wink:
+Our users trust the tool and the tool enforces trust in application :wink:

 ## 5. Overview